toneburst/bline/README.md

 tb-303 emulator should apply accent to received MIDI notes with a high velocity value (accent threshold adjustable) and slide to overlapping notes ("mono-legato" mode).

-Other synths that have a mono-legato mode and allow velocity to modulate note volume and filter envelope modulation amount may also produce interesting results.
+Other synths that have a mono-legato mode and allow velocity to modulate note volume and filter envelope modulation amount and/or cutoff may also produce interesting results.

 ## Quick-Start: